-In the South, 'bless your heart' situations arise all day, every day.
+In the South, 'bless your heart' situations arise daily.
 Walk around long enough, and you'll hear 'bless your/their/his/her heart' spoken either vehemently aloud or in a breathless whisper.
-It's a versatile phrase indeed.
+It's a versatile phrase.
 It has a thousand meanings—and just as many possible responses.

-If you're on the receiving end of a 'bless your heart,' it might make you laugh...or it might sting a little.
-It's usually good-natured, but you'll have to listen closely, because 'bless your heart' has too many meanings to count.
-Southerners know that the meaning of the phrase depends on the tone in which it's spoken, and a slight change in inflection or volume can make all the difference.
+If you're on the receiving end of a 'bless your heart,' it might make you laugh or sting a little.
+It's usually good-natured, but you'll have to carefully listen because 'bless your heart' has too many meanings to count.
+Southerners know that the phrase's purpose depends on the tone in which it's spoken, and a slight change in inflection or volume can make all the difference.

-Stumped?
 Don't know how to respond?
 Consider a few variables.
 Who's speaking?
 What prompted the 'bless your heart'?
-You can bet your Southern mamas, aunts, and grandmas are all well versed in the language of 'bless your heart.’
-In fact, they practically wrote the book, so you should study up too.
-Read on for Bless Your Heart 101, a few variants, and their appropriate responses.
+You can bet your Southern mothers, aunts, and grandmothers are all well versed in the language of 'bless your heart.'
+They practically wrote the book, so you should study up too.
+Read on for 'bless your heart' etiquette, a few variants, and their appropriate responses.

-A conspiratorial ‘bless his/her heart’ is often spoken in a whisper.
-It's not spoken to the proverbial blessed heart.
-It's spoken to a friend or neighbor about the blessed heart.
-Usually, if the phrase is uttered to you in conversation about someone not present—or present, but out of earshot—the appropriate response is a smile, and perhaps a chuckle if you agree.
+A 'bless his/her heart' spoken in a whisper is often conspiratorial.
+It's not said to the proverbial blessed heart.
+It's repeated to a friend or neighbor about the 'blessed heart.'
+Usually, if the phrase is uttered to you in conversation about someone, not present—or present, but out of earshot—the appropriate response is a smile, and perhaps a chuckle if you agree.

-If you’re not hearing sympathy, you’re most likely hearing a touch of sass (or, ok, more than a touch).
+If you do not hear sympathy, you most likely hear a touch of sass (or more than a touch).
 Receiving this 'bless your heart' is a Southern rite of passage.
-There’s some judgment in this one, but you know it's only because the person speaking has your best interests at heart.
-You may be tempted to respond with a return volley of salt or sass, but the best option is to smile and change the subject.
+This one has some judgment, but you know it's because the person speaking has your best interests at heart.
+Responding with a return volley of salt or sass may be tempting, but the best option is to smile and change the subject.
 (Unless, of course, you have a well-timed response teed up.
 If so—and if you have no fear of consequences—then the choice is yours.)

 Bless My Heart

-'Bless my heart' has a bevy of meanings, from self-sympathy to self-admonishment to self-deprecation to modesty.
+'Bless my heart' has many meanings, from self-sympathy to self-admonishment to self-deprecation to modesty.
 The appropriate response to 'bless my heart' is usually a sympathetic nod of the head.
-Not too emphatic (because that can be misinterpreted), but just enough to show that you understand or agree.
-If you're so moved, you can also offer a validating or concerned 'bless your heart' in return.
+Show enough empathy to show that you understand or agree, but not too much as to display any misinterpretations.
+If moved, you can also offer a validating or concerned 'bless your heart' in return.
 Just watch your tone—it's a powerful thing.